Richard Hammond

-Richard Mark Hammond (born 19 December 1969) is an English journalist, television presenter, mechanic and writer.
-He is best known for co-hosting the BBC Two motoring programme Top Gear from 2002 until 2015 with Jeremy Clarkson and James May.
-Since 2016, the trio have presented Amazon Studios' The Grand Tour.
+Richard Mark Hammond (born 19 December 1969) is an English journalist, television presenter, and author.
+He co-hosted the BBC Two motoring programme Top Gear from 2002 until 2015 with Jeremy Clarkson and James May.
+From 2016 to 2024, the trio presented Amazon Prime Video's The Grand Tour.

-Hammond has also notably presented entertainment documentary series Brainiac: Science Abuse (2003–2008), the game show Total Wipeout (2009–2012) and nature documentary series Planet Earth Live (2012).
-In 2016, again with Clarkson and May, Hammond launched the automotive social media website DriveTribe, where he regularly provides content on his tribe "Hammond's Fob Jockeys".
+Hammond has also presented entertainment documentary series Brainiac: Science Abuse (2003–2008), the game show Total Wipeout (2009–2012) and nature documentary series Planet Earth Live (2012).
+In 2016, along with Clarkson and May, Hammond launched the automotive social media website DriveTribe, which has a popular motoring channel on Youtube.

 Early life

-Richard Mark Hammond was born the oldest of three boys on 19 December 1969 in Solihull, England, and is the grandson of workers in the Birmingham car industry.
-In the mid-1980s Hammond moved with his family (mother Eileen (née Dunsby), father Alan, and younger brothers Andrew, writer of the 'Crypt' series, and Nicholas) to the North Yorkshire cathedral city of Ripon located 10 miles south of the market town of Bedale, and 8 miles south of the historic village of Thornton Watlass where his father ran a probate business in the market square.
+Richard Mark Hammond was born on 19 December 1969, in Solihull, Warwickshire, eldest of three sons of Alan and Eileen Hammond.
+His younger brothers are Andrew (writer of the 'Crypt' series) and Nicholas.
+He is the grandson of workers in the Birmingham car industry.
+In the mid-1980s Hammond moved with his family to the North Yorkshire cathedral city of Ripon located 10 miles south of the market town of Bedale, and 8 miles south of the village of Thornton Watlass where his father ran a probate business in the market square.
 He attended Blossomfield Infant School in Solihull's Sharmans Cross district from the age of 3–7.
 Originally a pupil of Solihull School, a fee-paying boys' independent school, he moved to Ripon Grammar School, and from 1986 to 1988 attended Harrogate College of Art and Technology.
-According to an episode of Top Gear (Season 16, Episode 5), Richard's first job was shoveling grit into a water filtration plant.
+According to a 2011 episode of Top Gear (Series 16, Episode 5), Hammond's first job was shovelling grit into a water filtration plant.

 Career

-After graduation, Hammond worked for several BBC radio stations, including Radio Cleveland, Radio York, Radio Cumbria, Radio Leeds and Radio Newcastle.
+After graduation, Hammond worked for several BBC radio stations, including Radio Cleveland, Radio York, Radio Cumbria, Radio Leeds and Radio Newcastle; as well as working for Renault's press office as a means to meet people from the motoring press.